 The UK spends less on medicines than other European countries, which means UK patients don’t always get the widest range of treatments available.

-Medicines account for 9% of the UK’s healthcare spend compared to countries like Germany and Italy (both 17%) and France (15%).
+Medicines account for 9% of the UK’s healthcare spend compared to countries like Italy (17%), Germany (14%) and France (13%).

 Over the last decade, the value of the UK branded medicines market has declined by 11% in real terms.
 In the same period, the NHS budget grew by 33% in real terms.